Welcome back friends,

 How does my child move up?
 Come to every swim class, bring your progress report, earn those stickers, and ask your child's instructor or location's deck manager if you have questions.

 How do I move up?
 Attend as many of your classes as possible, communicate with your instructor on your struggles, goals, and where you're at in our curriculum.
 We also have many adults who purchase a gym membership to 24 Hour Fitness or LA Fitness while they are taking lessons so they can practice 2-3 times between classes.

-Let's break out into 2023 with great success!
+Power up your next swim!
 Glad your swimmer is learning to swim with us!